 As I have mentioned earlier, at any variation of the squat, you can add some weight to work on your arms along with your lower body and core.
 Below are two main variations that many CrossFit trainers or weightlifters perform.
 This is not a common exercise that a physical therapist will perform with the patient.
-So I am not going into much detail for this types.
+So I am not going into much detail for these types.

 a.
 Forward squat: